UPDATE: New Plex Version 188.8.131.5273 brings some changes regarding installer and screens regarding this:

 Now, open up Package Center and use the manual install to load up the DSM 7 Plex version that you have just downloaded.

-Now that we are certain that Plex installer has a problem with permissions, we will need to go to Control Panel > Shared folders, and change the permissions for the Plex folder.
+Now we will need to go to Control Panel > Shared folders, and change the permissions for the Plex folder.

 Once you are on the Permissions tab, make sure to change the dropdown menu from Local users to System internal user.